-Several studies have found increased intestinal permeability in acne patients, lending credence to the Gut-Brain-Skin theory.5
+Several studies have found increased intestinal permeability in about two thirds of acne patients, lending credibility to the Gut-Brain-Skin theory.5

 A 2014 article in the journal Beneficial Microbes reviewed two such studies.
 A century-old 1916 study found that 66% of a group of acne patients showed evidence of bacteria in the bloodstream that are found normally in the stool, suggesting that the intestinal walls in these patients were weak.
 No one in the control group, consisting of patients without acne, had such bacteria in their bloodstream.

 Similarly, a 1983 study found that 65% of acne patients showed evidence of a toxin related to E. coli in the bloodstream, bacteria which normally is present in stool.
 Again, none of the patients without acne had this toxin in their bloodstream.
 The authors concluded, "intestinal permeability is a potential issue for many acne patients."5

 Probiotics Help Balance Gut Bacteria

 Probiotics can have an effect on the population of bacteria living in the gut and help to preserve a normal balance of the gut microbiome.
 In doing so, scientists believe that they might: